sssoyeonss/2048/README.md

 The is_playing attribute of a Client is the state of the game (opening or closed).
 It is False when the Client recieves a Result (signifies game termination).

+The Moves object gives you a way to use moves as objects in a list (left, up, right, down).
+Refer to test.py for more info.
 ### Data types

 Board: A state of the game, with attribute .board - a 4x4 or 6x6 list of ints.